abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 - store counter for each fixed-sized window as well as logs

-- discard expired logs, for an incoming request increment counter for the corresponding timestamp, check by adding all counters in the current log, allow if below limit
+- discard expired logs, for an incoming request increment counter for the corresponding fixed-window ts, check by adding all counters in the current log, allow if below limit

 - remove all fixed-window counters after each window duration